na-na-hi/renget/archive/sfbf5.md

 >>Kulve, the CEO, is very successful at keeping the company afloat with her seemingly endless pockets.
 They can handle these dips in productivity every once in a while.
 >>The real threat is from their deviant acts getting leaked one way or another.
 Kulve had one too many incidents in the past, she can't afford another scandal.

-\>Kulve turns heads wherever she goes because of the extremely revealing bikinis that she insists on wearing to work
+%darkgreen%\>Kulve turns heads wherever she goes because of the extremely revealing bikinis that she insists on wearing to work
 \>often goes without anything else because she's extremely vain about her youthful appearance despite her age, and (dubiously) claims that the natural gold plating on her body often acts as clothing in of itself (plus she's the boss, who's going to stop her?)
 \>rich enough to afford an entire harem of manservants who attend to her every need and follow her around like a pack of leashed palamutes
 \>she's also tall for an anthro monster, tall enough that she practically towers over the other elder dragons that are supposedly "equal" to her on the scale, lending her a significant air of superiority
 \>rumor has it that she also has an extremely skilled Safi boytoy, the best money can buy, on speed dial who attends to her every OTHER need
 \>that doesn't stop her from taking what she wants if she likes what she sees - many a new hire has inadvertently caught her eye and ended up eventually joining the manservants
-\>basically the queen - in every sense of the word - of her own little kingdom I'd work for her.
+\>basically the queen - in every sense of the word - of her own little kingdom%% I'd work for her.
 Would you?

 =============================================

 >I love this monster office worker setting~

-\>Fifth fleet company is a subsidiary to the First fleet company
+%darkgreen%\>Fifth fleet company is a subsidiary to the First fleet company
 \>They are normally a small operation instituted in the 10th floor of the New World building
 \>The Relationship Commision Conglomerate (formerly Research Commision) services monster human relationships with advice and guidelines from their experts
 \>Affiliate company /trash/ fleet would handle NSFW stuff passed on them from their parent company